-Students picking up mail are required to have their mail key and Student ID.
+Students picking up mail are required to have their Student ID.
 Lost mailbox keys may be replaced through the Post Office.
 Students are required to return mailbox keys to the Post Office at the end of each school year.

 Registrar (Back to TOC)